 The video below showcases a variety of distribution techniques used during professional games.

-There are more attributes that make for a good goalkeeper, but the above are a good place to start.
+More attributes make for a good goalkeeper, but the above are good to start.
 Goalkeepers that combine these skills make champions of otherwise average teams.